smartiepinheiro/smartiepinheiro.github.io/skyscraper/readme.md

 ✔️ Rules button;
 ✔️ Random generated solution every time;
 ✔️ Random placed hints aka cell numbers already correctly filled in;
-✔️ Hint cells and border numbers have the click disabled so they stay intact the whole game;
 ✔️ Win after the players' table if fully and correctly completed (allowing multiple possible solutions);
-✔️ Disables any table clicks at the end of the game;
 ✔️ 'Games won' stores the numbers of wins in the cookies and displays it to the user;
-✔️ 'Current Time' timer, that starts with the first table click;
-✔️ 'Current Time' resets on every game;
+✔️ 'Current Time' starts at page load and resets on every game;
 ✔️ 'Highscore' time stored in the cookies, that updates and displays the user's fastest win time.
 ✔️ Play Again button that reloads the game;
 ✔️ Responsive to window resize: allows horizontal/vertical play.